dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ### Results

-After training in LSUN dataset, here are the results produced.
+After training on LSUN dataset, here are the results produced.
 Left from WGAN with DCGAN architecture and right from DCGAN.

 <p align="center">
 <img src='/images/gan/wgan_res1.png' width="50%"/>